CharlinZheng/CharlinZheng.github.io/_pages/includes/pub.md

 ***Cognitive Digital Twins for Model Predictive Control of High-Frequency Power Converters*** (Under Review) \\
 **Jialin Zheng**, Haoyu Wang, Yangbin Zeng, et al.

-- First use of digital twins for model predictive control of high-frequency power converters.
+- **First use** of digital twins for model predictive control of high-frequency power converters.
-- Enabling awareness of the operating modes and system parameters of the physical converter at the converter edge.
+- Get real operating modes and system parameters of the physical converter at the **converter edge**.
-- The cognitively obtained information is computed to enhance the dynamic performance of the converter.
+- The cognitively obtained information is computed to **enhance** the dynamic performance of the converter.

 </div>
 </div>